imarinfr/opiPhoneHMD/README.md

-# opiPhoneVR
+# opiPhoneHMD
 OPI server on Phone (Android platform).
-Requires a VR headset that is compatible with Google Cardboard.
+Requires a head-mounted headset that is compatible with Google Cardboard.

 - Server: Android phone